anonymous-authors-ARR/Human_GenAI_Liability_Attribution/README.md

 Our "Processed_Data" folder includes saved perplexity ratios for the harmful and harmless subsets of FairPrism, evaluated by both fine-tuned models, GPT-2/Zephyr models.  <br />

 Our "figures" folder includes plots on the distributions of harmful and harmless perplexity ratios (plotted side by side), as well as the Wasserstein distance between those two distributions.
-We also plot for both fine-tuned models, GPT-2/Zephyr models.
+We also plot for both fine-tuned models, GPT-2/Zephyr models. <br />

+If you have any questions, please feel free to contact anonyn.authors@gmail.com!
+Thanks for your time!